ARMmbed/mbed-os-5-docs/docs/api/rtos/EventQueue.md

 ## Static EventQueue example: posting user allocated events to the static queue

-If you want to be 100% sure that you program won't fail due to queue memory exhaustion or you don't want no dynamic memory allocation in it you should use static EventQueue.
+Use static EventQueue to prevent your program failing due to queue memory exhaustion or to prevent dynamic memory allocation:

 TODO: example code here